StefanBonney/Course-Project_2021_Helsinki-University...Cyber-Security-Base/README.md

 `http://localhost:8000/CoinMiner/1/add/`
 The page for adding processing power.
 If the add PP button is pressed from the startpage the user will be taken to this page.
 That button uses the get method.
-There is also a field for adding a chosen amount of processing power. if the button for that field is pressed it sends a POST request to the URL which adds the specified amount of processing power to the users account.
+There is also a field for adding a chosen amount of processing power.
+If the button for that field is pressed it sends a POST request to the URL which adds the specified amount of processing power to the users account.
 <p align="center">
   <img src="images/add.png" />